effectivelywild/ansible-collection-technitium-dns/README.md

 ## Compatibility Matrix

+This collection is tested against the latest released of Technitium DNS Server.

 This collection is tested against the following Ansible and Python versions:

 | Ansible Version | Python 3.10 | Python 3.11 | Python 3.12 | Python 3.13 |